 2021 Detroit Lakes Festival of Birds

 The 23rd Annual Detroit Lakes Festival of Birds will be on May 20-22, 2021.
+Zoom into virtual sessions and get those binocs ready for a couple mornings in the field!
 The Detroit Lakes Festival of Birds is a celebration of migration in Minnesota’s unique transition zone of tallgrass prairie, hardwood and conifer forests, and wetlands.
-Includes: presentations, socials, and morning field trips; Friday and Saturday night keynotes; Wednesday evening show at Holmes Theatre; and Thursday social.

 A total of 165 species were recorded during the 2019 festival.
-The field trip to North Ottawa lead the way with 108 species, followed by 104 at Hamden Slough and Tamarac National Wildlife Refuges on Friday.
-Windy, rainy weather slowed the count on Saturday, even so stops at Agassiz Refuge resulted in 97 species including looks at the Prothonotary Warbler!
-A total of 79 species were recorded at Blue Stem Prairie and Buffalo River.
+North Ottawa – 108 species, Hamden Slough/Tamarac National Wildlife Refuges – 104.
+Windy, rainy weather slowed the count at Agassiz Refuge with 97 species (including Prothonotary Warbler), and Blue Stem Prairie/Buffalo River State Park – 79 species.

 Festival attendees throughout the years have learned much about birds, wildlife and the environment through presenters such as John Fitzpatrick, John Marzluff, Joel Greenberg, Melissa Groo, Rosalind Renfrew, Sue Leaf, Drew Wheelan, Charlie Walcott, Richard Crossley, Scott Wiedensaul, David Sibley, Bill Thompson III, Laura Erickson, Don and Lillian Stokes, Kenn Kaufmann, Dr. Paul Johnsgard, Stan Tekiela, Dr. James Grier, Sharon Stiteler, Al Batt, Jeff Gordon, Joe Hautman, Jeb Barzen, Ernesto Reyes, Noah Strycker and Lyanda Haupt.

-To receive future Detroit Lakes Festival of Birds programs and are not on the current mailing list, contact us at dlchamber@VisitDetroitLakes.com or call toll free 800.542.3992.
-For updates, “like” us on facebook.
+To receive future Detroit Lakes Festival of Birds programs and are not on the current mailing list, contact us at dlchamber@VisitDetroitLakes.com or call 218-847-9202.
+For updates, “like” us on Facebook.
 Enjoy Denison, Minnesota’s small town hospitality while in Detroit Lakes.